khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Messari](https://user-images.githubusercontent.com/46355364/207848324-ade5bede-8e6b-4b87-bdec-eade3217c0d8.png)

-Copy the API key and add it to the OpenBB Terminal by entering:
+Copy the API key and add it to the Finance Analysis by entering:

 ```console
 /keys/messari REPLACE_WITH_KEY